atsaloli/cf3-tutorial/source/310-040-Ordering-0004-intro.md

-To facilitate convergence, CFEngine evaluates and repairs promises according to CFEngine "normal ordering" (see https://docs.cfengine.com/docs/master/guide-language-concepts-normal-ordering.html)
+To facilitate convergence, CFEngine evaluates and repairs promises according to CFEngine "normal ordering" (see [Normal Ordering](https://docs.cfengine.com/latest/guide-language-concepts-normal-ordering.html) in CFEngine documentation).

 Promises of the same type are evaluated in the order they appear in the file.